 8. Students have access to a range of academic and other support services appropriate to the delivery mode/s of the program and to them as learners.

-Provide CVs for all Faculty teaching core and (if applicable) bridging courses (see Appendix 12.8 for core faculty and Appendix 12.9 for breadth/non-core faculty).
+Provide CVs for all Faculty teaching core, non-core/ Breadth and (if applicable) bridging courses (see Appendix 12.8 for core faculty and Appendix 12.9 for breadth/non-core faculty).